joaosds/joaosds.github.io/publications.md

 <li>(1st semester of 2017) "Laboratory of Mechanics", lectured by Prof. Júnio Marcio Rosa Cruz at the University of Brasília. </li>

-<li>(1st semester of 2016) "Calculus 1", lectured by different Professors, organized by Prof. Guy Gebrot at the University of Brasília. </li>
+<li>(1st semester of 2016) "Calculus 1", lectured by different Professors, organized by Prof. Guy Grebot at the University of Brasília. </li>

 </ol>